-(WHTM) — With students heading back to school in just a few short weeks, many people will be driving past school buses or traveling through school zones.
+(WHTM) — With students back in school, many people will be driving past school buses or traveling through school zones.

 Because of this, motorists are reminded to slow down and pay attention to students who are walking to school, walking in a crosswalk, or getting on and off a school bus.
 If you drive recklessly, you may end up with a hefty fine or even a license suspension.